“An Outstanding Advocate”

 Chambers UK 2017

 Daniel Stedman Jones specialises in planning and environmental law and regularly acts in public inquiries, High Court and Court of Appeal proceedings.
 He is regularly instructed by developers, companies, central and local government authorities, landowners and local residents.
-Clients have included Persimmon Homes, Commercial Estates Group, Crownhall Estates, Everything Everywhere, OFGEM, Ovo Energy, many local authorities and campaigning groups.
+Clients have included General Motors, Persimmon Homes, Commercial Estates Group, Crownhall Estates, Everything Everywhere, OFGEM, local authorities and campaigning groups.

-Before coming to the Bar, Daniel worked for the leading independent think-tank Demos and as a government policy adviser for the New Opportunities Fund on local environmental, health and education projects.
-He completed a phd in economic policy and deregulation in Britain and the United States at the University of Pennsylvania and has a special interest in economic regulation, which continues in practice at the intersection of commercial, energy, environmental, and public law.
+Before coming to the Bar, Daniel worked for the leading independent think-tank Demos and as a government policy adviser.
+He completed a phd in economic policy and deregulation in Britain and the United States at the University of Pennsylvania.
+Daniel is the author of Masters of the Universe: Hayek Friedman and the Birth of Neoliberal Politics (Princeton: 2012), which has been translated into Chinese, Russian, Korean and Catalan.

 Planning, Environmental & Public Law